hyperledger/besu-docs/docs/Reference/API-Methods.md

 !!! tip

-    If you want to sign the Privacy Marker Transaction outside of Besu, use [`priv_distributeRawTransaction`](..//HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md#priv_distributerawtransaction)
+    If you want to sign the [privacy marker transaction](../Concepts/Privacy/Private-Transaction-Processing.md) outside of Besu, use [`priv_distributeRawTransaction`](..//HowTo/Send-Transactions/Creating-Sending-Private-Transactions.md#priv_distributerawtransaction)
     instead of [`eea_sendRawTransaction`](#eea_sendrawtransaction).